-42-year-old Utah father dies fighting California wildfire
+Utah firefighter who died in California offered to help

 - Glacier latest US park to be scorched by Western wildfires VIEW

-He was one of five Draper firefighters who went to California, Walker said.
+A large American flag flew at half-staff outside the town hall, and smaller American flags were put up lining the sidewalk.
+Burchett, 42, was one of five Draper firefighters who went to California, Walker said.

-Burchett had just started with the Draper Fire Department in May after 20 years with another Salt Lake City area fire department.
+He had just started with the Draper Fire Department in May after 20 years with another Salt Lake City area fire department.
 He was a battalion chief who was hired to oversee the city’s wildland firefighting efforts, colleague Bart Vawdrey said.

-Burchett was a good man with a dry wit who was very professional and a “master of his craft,” said Vawdrey, a fellow battalion chief in Draper.
+Burchett was a good man with a dry wit who was very professional and a “master of his craft,” said Vawdrey, a fellow battalion chief.

 “It’s tough anytime you lose a brother,” Vawdrey said.
 “We get into this profession to help people, and Matt jumped at the chance to go assist in California.”

+Garner said Burchett loved hiking, skiing and being outdoors and would go at least once a year on wildfire deployments.
+He went last year to California as Utah’s liaison, working on the ground and in the command centers to establish strategy.

+Burchett’s younger brother is also a Unified firefighter, Garner said.
+His son was set to start first grade this month.

-Firefighters from all over the country have been helping California battle a series of deadly and devastating wildfires in recent weeks that have spread through drought-parched forests and rural communities.
+Firefighters from all over the country and some from overseas have been helping California battle a series of deadly and devastating wildfires that have spread through drought-parched forests and rural communities.

 Six firefighters have died in those wildfires.

-Utah Gov. Gary Herbert said in a statement that he’s heartbroken over Burchett’s death and offered his prayers for Burchett’s wife and son.
+The governors of Utah and California both issued statements on Burchett’s death.

-“When he left with his fellow firefighters to battle the wildfires in California we were so proud of his service — now his heroism leaves us both proud and devastated,” Herbert said.
+“When he left with his fellow firefighters to battle the wildfires in California we were so proud of his service — now his heroism leaves us both proud and devastated,” said Utah Gov. Gary Herbert said.
 “He gave everything to defend the lives of others.”

-Note: This story has been corrected to the firefighter’s son is 7-years-old, not 6.
+California Gov. Jerry Brown said: “Firefighters from across the nation – and world – have selflessly battled California’s massive wildfires, and sadly today we mourn the loss of one of those heroes.”

+Associated Press writer Olga Rodriguez in San Francisco contributed to this story.